How to Say Merry Christmas in French (and Other Holiday Greetings)

 Another way to wish someone happy holidays is to tell them you’re doing so.
 Je vous souhaite (I wish you) will communicate just that.

-Je vous souhaite d’excellentes fêtes, et bonne année (I wish you an excellent holiday and a Happy New Year) followed by the (new) year makes for a very kind greeting.
+Je vous souhaite d’excellentes fêtes, et bonne année.
+(I wish you an excellent holiday and a Happy New Year.)

 If you’re talking with someone about their plans for the holiday season, and they mention your family, this greeting would be perfectly appropriate.

-Passez un Joyeux Noël en famille means “Have/Spend a good Christmas with your family.”
+Passez un Joyeux Noël en famille.
+(Have a good Christmas with your family.)

-The Day of Three Kings, or the Épiphanie (Epiphany) on January 6th, celebrates the New Year in a unique way.
-It’s the celebration of the day the three wise men brought gifts to the Christ child.
+- La Fête des Rois — The Day of Three Kings or “L’Épiphanie” on January 6th celebrates the day the three wise men brought gifts to the Christ child.

-French families bake a galette des rois, or a Kings’ Cake, and cook inside of it a “lucky charm,” which is typically a small figurine of a king.
-The person who finds the charm in their slice of cake is crowned King or Queen.
+- La Galette des Rois — For L’Épiphanie, French families bake a galette des rois, or a Kings’ Cake, and cook inside of it a a small figurine.
+The person who finds the figurine in their slice of cake is crowned King or Queen.

 So set out your shoes and hang up the mistletoe, because it’s time to celebrate!Joyeux Noël et Bonne Année !